viam-labs/periph_board/README.md

 While still in `orangepi-config`, change the hostname to your preference by going to Personal->Hostname.

-Enable i2c and spi by editing `/boot/orangepiEnv.txt`, adding the line:
+If you want to use the I2C or SPI buses, enable i2c and spi by editing `/boot/orangepiEnv.txt`, adding the lines:

 ``` bash
 overlays=i2c3 spi-spidev